vroomstick/infera/build_checklist.md

-from pathlib import Path

-# Create the content for build_checklist.md
-checklist_content = """# 🧠 INFERA — Full Build Checklist
+# 🧠 INFERA — Full Build Checklist

 This document tracks the complete build process of the Infera project, organized chronologically by file, folder, and task.
 Use this to manage progress and show clear project structure to reviewers, collaborators, or future employers.